jdherder/angular-deorphanize/README.md

 # angular-deorphanize

 An Angular 1.x filter (contained in a standalone module) to prevent orphaned text.
 An optional parameter can be used to increase the extent of orphan prevention, the number of additional words to keep at the end of the string from breaking.
+Note: Use with ng-bind-html as non-breaking spaces are inserted to make this work.

 Add the module to your app as a dependency: